ntnuiotenergy/OpenEMPIRE/docs/source/user_guide.rst

 Introduction
 ============

 The EMPIRE model is a stochastic linear programming model to analyze developments of the European power market.
-It was created as part of Dr. C. Skar’s doctoral thesis supervised by Prof. A. Tomasgard, and it has been used to analyze decarbonization of the European power system focusing on the supply side of the power market.
+It was created as part of Dr. C. Skar’s `doctoral thesis <https://ntnuopen.ntnu.no/ntnu-xmlui/handle/11250/2399924>`__ supervised by `Prof. A. Tomasgard <https://www.ntnu.edu/employees/asgeir.tomasgard>`__ and Prof. G. Doorman, and it has been used to analyze decarbonization of the European power system focusing on the supply side of the power market.
 The purpose of the model is to support long-term capacity expansion of the power system under short-term operational uncertainty with a special focus of representing variable renewable energy sources (VRES), namely wind, solar and hydro power.
 Energy demand, as well as investment options for energy supply technologies, their related costs and operational characteristics, are exogenous input data in the model.
 The output supports decisions regarding technology choices, investment volume and investment timing with requirements of ensuring a reliable energy system at minimum cost.
 The model output also supports short-term operational decisions of energy system components under uncertainty.
 The model is subject to operational uncertainty, so the stochastic scenarios represent different realizations of the following: (1) Availability of VRES (wind and solar), (2) availability of hydro reservoirs and (3) hourly electricity loads.

 This documentation contains three main parts.
 Firstly, where to download and run the EMPIRE model is explained.
 The licensing and how to contribute working on EMPIRE are also described.
 Furthermore, a short overview on the mathematical formulation and the preprocessed calculations is presented.
 Secondly, the documentation gives a detailed explanation about the input data.
 This contains information about the input structure, as well as different kinds of data needed to run the model.
 The input data can be provided as Excel files, or as .tab-files, which is also further explained in this chapter.
 Lastly, you will find a description of the output data and what kind results EMPIRE produces.
 It also shows possibilities to visualize and interpret results.